Cutleria wilmarthi: Description

 Cutleria was assigned to the Haptodontinae by Lewis and Vaughn (1965) on the basis of similarities to Haptodus baylei and H. longicaudata (now Palaeohatteria).
 Currie (1977) described the second haptodontine from North America, Haptodus garnettensis.
 In 1979, he synonymized all European haptodontines, as well as C. wilmarthi, with H. baylei.
 Later, Laurin (1993 and 1994) considered Haptodontinae to represent a polyphyletic grade of basal sphenacodonts, and revalidated Cutleria among other genera and species.
 His revision has been accepted since.
 Only three phylogenetic analyses included Cutleria.
 Laurin (1994) and Fröbisch et al. (2011) recovered Cutleria as the sister taxon of Sphenacodontoidea, while the significantly larger analysis of Benson (in press) recovered it as the basalmost sphenacodontid.
 Benson (in press) listed three synapomorphies between Cutleria and more derived sphenacodontids: their frontal is more than 2.5 times the length of the parietal (as it was noted by Laurin in 1994), a strongly posteroventrally inclined temporal roof (absent in Secodontosaurus), and a lateral centrale that covers the proximal ends of the first-third distal carpals.
 However, only one additional step was required to place Cutleria outside Sphenacodontidae, as the sister taxon of Sphenacodontoidea (which is the node "Therapsida + Sphenacodontidae").
 The cladogram below shows Cutleria phylogenetic position among other synapsids following Benson (2012).

 Etymology

 Cutleria was first described and named by George Edward Lewis and Peter Paul Vaughn in 1965 and the type species is Cutleria wilmarthi.
 The generic name is derived from the name of the Cutler Formation in which the holotype was found.
-The specific name honors Wilmarth for finding the holotype.
+The specific name honors Verl Richard Wilmarth for finding the holotype, together with Rollin Vickers.